-Attachment 4 provides a technical summary of NK38-REP-03600-10014-000, Nuclear Safety Impact Assessment for the introduction of new isotopes in the Target Delivery System (TDS) at Darlington NGS (Enclosure 1 of Reference 1).
+For the purpose of this redacted submission of the application, Enclosure 1 of the original application has been replaced by Attachment 4 which provides a technical summary of NK38-REP-03600-10014-000, Nuclear Safety Impact Assessment for the introduction of new isotopes in the Target Delivery System (TDS) at Darlington NGS.

 OPG is committed to engaging with identified Indigenous Nations and communities and those having an interest in its current nuclear operations and future nuclear projects, including the production of the medical isotopes described herein.
-OPG will engage with identified Indigenous Nations and communities which have inherent and/or Aboriginal and treaty rights or interests regarding the project in accordance with NK38-PLAN-00120-00018-R000, "Isotope Engagement and Communications Plan with Indigenous Communities" provided in Enclosure 1 (previously Enclosure 2 of Reference 1).
+OPG will engage with identified Indigenous Nations and communities which have inherent and/or Aboriginal and treaty rights or interests regarding the project in accordance with NK38-PLAN-00120-00018-R000, "Isotope Engagement and Communications Plan with Indigenous Communities" provided in Enclosure 1 (previously Enclosure 2).

-In summary, OPG is requesting the Commission to grant the amendment to Darlington NGS PROL 13.03/2025 to add a new licensed activity to possess, transfer, process, package, manage and store Lu-177 and Y-90 radioisotopes and their associated decay isotopes.
+In summary, OPG is requesting the Commission to grant the amendment to Darlington NGS PROL 13.03/2025 to add a new licensed activity to possess, transfer, process, package, manage and store and Y-90 radioisotopes and their associated decay isotopes.
+OPG kindly requests a timely written hearing and decision by September 2024 to address the increasing global demand for these isotopes.